sagemathinc/cocalc-doc/source/sagews.rst

 What's a Sage Worksheet?
 ==============================

 A Sage Worksheet is a file ending in ``.sagews`` and is subdivided into cells.
 Each cell has an input region and an output region, which might be 0, 1, 2, or many lines long.
-The input can be mathematical, in the Sage syntax, or it could be in many other formats, including `Markdown <https://daringfireball.net/projects/markdown/syntax>`_, HTML, Python 2 or 3, R, and so forth.
+The input can be mathematical, in the Sage syntax, or it could be in many other formats, including `Markdown <https://daringfireball.net/projects/markdown/syntax>`_, HTML, Python 2 or 3, and R.

 When you *run* a cell, by clicking ``Run`` or typing ``Shift-Enter``, the input is executed (or formatted, for text processing).
 The result appears in the output after the calculation is done.

-To begin work on a Sage Worksheet, create a file ending with ``*.sagews``.
+To begin work on a Sage Worksheet, create a file ending with ``.sagews``.

 .. figure:: img/sagews/sagews-example.png
      :width: 90%